Who will I see?

 When will I get my results?

-Before you leave the clinic our consultant radiologist may have a brief talk to you, outlining his findings.
 You will take a CD containing your pictures away with you and a written report will be sent to your referring clinician within approximately five working days.

 You will need to make an appointment with your clinician to discuss your results.
 Please note that the patient DOES NOT receive a copy of their clinical report findings.
 The report is sent directly to the clinician who has referred the patient for them to discuss any findings with them.

 Is the scan painful or uncomfortable?